keiwsh/studyLogs/README.md

 # studyLog
-A log of completed and ongoing courses and subjects for easy reference and progress monitoring.
+If I decide to do some online courses, here I keep a log of completed and ongoing courses and subjects for easy reference and progress monitoring.

 ### Foundations
 Topics|Resource|Progress|